redtexts/texts/antagonism_ph_2000_beasts_of_burden.md

 * Dauvé, Gilles and Martin, François (1998), The eclipse and re-emergence of the communist movement.
 * Detienne, Marcel (1979), Dionysus Slain.
-* Do or Die! -- voices from Earth First! (no.5), Shoreham: live exports and community defence.
+* Do or Die! -- voices from Earth First! (no. 5), Shoreham: live exports and community defence.
 * Ehrenberg, Margaret (1989), Women in Prehistory.
 * Hodder, Ian (1990), The Domestication of Europe: structure and